rustygate229/Legend-of-Chips/README.md

 * Environment Loading
   - Mayank Karnati
   - Evan Csuhran
-* Code Reviews/Sprint Reflections are in the Sprint2 folder in the Code Reflections and Reviews folder
+* NOTE: Code Reviews/Sprint Reflections are in the Sprint 3 folder in the Code Reflections and Reviews folder